iProov/web/README.md

 ### NPM Package

 Using the `@iproov/web-sdk` package is the recommended way of using the iProov Web SDK in production, and works best with a bundler like Webpack, Parcel or Rollup.
-The iProov Web SDK is held in a private NPM registry, to gain access, please contact [support@iproov.com](mailto:support@iproov.com) sharing your NPM username and you will given instructions on using the private NPM registry.
+The iProov Web SDK is held in a private NPM registry, to gain access, please contact [support@iproov.com](mailto:support@iproov.com) sharing your NPM username and you will be given instructions on using the private NPM registry.

 #### Setup